-Please provide the name(s) and addresse(s) of anyone who jointly owns the property with you?
+Can you provide the details of anyone who jointly owns the premises with you?

-Has one of the registered owners died?
+Is it the case that one of the registered proprietors died?
 If so please provide us with a copy of all the relevant documents e.g. the will, death certificate etc..

-Information to consider in in addition to the above Leek United BS transfer of equity Questions and Answers :
+Important warnings to consider in supplemental the above Leek BS transfer of equity Info :

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.

-Frequently asked questions relating to Leek United BS transfer of equity
+Frequently asked questions relating to Leek BS transfer of equity